Mr. Toshiyuki Nishida!! Congratulations on winning Fukushima Prefectural Honor Award!! Long interview for his triumph return

 [Secrets to continue acting]

-I really thank my father for giving me the opportunities to watch a lot of movies.
-I learned everything from the movies such as adult manners and etiquette.
+I am truly grateful to my father for giving me countless opportunities to watch movies.
+From those films, I learned many important lessons — everything from adult manners to etiquette.

 [About being a performer and an actor]